MBA Recommendation Letter Guide with Sample & Tips

 • Someone who can share specific examples of your achievements.

-Pick a recommender who knows your journey well and can confidently describe your impact and potential, not just someone with an impressive title.
+Pick a recommender who knows your journey well and can confidently describe your impact and potential.

 What Makes a Recommender Effective?

 An effective recommender can tell your story with clarity and enthusiasm.
-They should highlight your accomplishments through real examples and connect them to the qualities that top MBA programmes value.
+They should highlight your accomplishments through real examples.
+They must also connect them to the qualities that top MBA programmes value.
+A recommender’s perspective helps admissions officers understand how you perform in real-world settings.

 Strong recommenders will: